 As most ground is not completely even or equal, it is likely that one side of your shed will sink more quickly than the other, putting more pressure on that side of your building.

 When this happens, the shape of the timber can change, cracks can appear and water ingress starts to kick in.
-That water ingress can cause rot and fungi on your shed, leaving the timber weak, not structurally sound, and ready to come tumbling down like a Jenga tower.
+That water ingress can cause rot and fungi on your shed, leaving the timber weak and ready to come tumbling down like a Jenga tower.

 Sounding like a horror movie?
 It’s not far off…